RanafaB18/TableTalk/README.md

 # TableTalk

-TableTalk is an Angular application that displays data in a tabular format.
+TableTalk is an Angular application that displays data in a tabular format and allows the user to sort by any of the columns.

 ## Installation
 ```bash